sbaydush/NotificationDB/README.md

 INSTALLATION:

-There is an install.sh file that will install the whole thing on a CentOS 7 or RHEL 7 system.
-It doesn't work for any other systems at the moment.
+There is an install_centos7.sh and an install_ubuntu16.sh install script that will install the application for you on centos7/rhel7 or ubuntu respectivly.
+If you need to run this on another distribution, please follow the below manual steps.

 Manual Install:
 You will need to install the following: